PONYASHIN/WPDPFlashConstructor/README.md

 # WPDPFlashConstructor
-#This program prepares HDD or Flash for my WinPE assembly
+ this program prepares HDD or Flash for my WinPE assembly

-#i am govnocoder no comments:D
+i am govnocoder no comments:D